angusjellis/adventofcode2023/day2/README.md

 # Notes:

 My code for this one was a bit dirtier than day 1, but I think the challenge was easier once you figure out how exactly to split the strings.
 I'm sure there's a cleverer way of doing it in python than this, but it worked for my purposes.

+Reading back on the challenges, I've now realised that there was absolutely no need to look at each 'reveal' individually - I could have just kept a counter going for red, green, and blue.
+Oops!